roguesupport/FreeContributor/README.md

 ## Sources

-Inspired by [jmdugan's blocklists project](https://github.com/jmdugan/blocklists), FreeContributor project comes with a [catalog of corporation domain names](https://github.com/tbds/FreeContributor/tree/master/data) that people may want to block.
+FreeContributor project comes with a [catalog of corporation domain names](https://github.com/tbds/FreeContributor/tree/master/data) that people may want to block.

 FreeContributor also downloads external files, each has its own license, detailed in the list below.
 Thanks to the people working hard to maintain the filter lists below that FreeContributor is using.